two-torial/two-torial/README.md

-# bemani guide
+# TWO-TORIAL

-bemani guide, a compendium of information and guides written to ease headaches for general use.
+TWO-TORIAL, a compendium of information and guides written to ease headaches for general use.
 It also serves as a comprehensive resource, providing a structured approach to setting up rhythm games from specific franchises.
 This guide aims to offer clear instructions, troubleshooting tips, and essential information for enthusiasts and newcomers alike.

 https://guide.fumo.photos/